-Although second largest city in Germany with almost 2 million people living in it, it’s often overlooked by people visiting Germany.
-Often described as a large port and an industrial city, images of grey unpleasant place are something many people have in their minds when thinking about Hamburg.
+Although the second largest city in Germany with almost 2 million people living in it, it’s often overlooked by people visiting Germany.
+Often described as a large port and an industrial city, images of unpleasant grey place are something many people have in their minds when thinking about Hamburg.
 But, that couldn’t be further away from the truth.
 I’ve spent a weekend in Hamburg with my family and here is my itinerary for a perfect (kids friendly) weekend in Hamburg.

 Weekend in Hamburg

 I was invited to Hamburg by Come to Hamburg and have spent a long weekend there with my husband and a 4-year-old son.
 We’ve planned a relaxed weekend, but filled with activities both interesting to him and to us.
 A long weekend is a great amount of time to be spent in this city.
 However, you could easily spend a week there, because there are just so many things to do in Hamburg.

 *By car: We came to Hamburg by car.
 It was an easy five and a half hours drive from Amsterdam.
 Highways are good (and free of charge) both in the Netherlands and Germany.
 The only thing is that there are often construction works on German highways, so little traffic jams could always happen.